myENA/rancher-herder/README.md

 # Rancher service registrator for consul (WIP)
 Still very mush in the POC stage.
-Again, this is POC code.
 # Purpose

 With Rancher v2.0 there were issues with registrator not being able to properly view all container metadata from the